AXA plans to list U.S. insurance, asset management business in 2018

-The listing of a minority stake in AXA's U.S. operations in the first half of next year follows similar plans by rivals, such as Metlife, which is also aiming to spin off its U.S. retail business Brighthouse Financial.
+The listing of a minority stake in AXA's U.S. operations in the first half of next year follows similar plans by rivals, such as Metlife (MET.N), which is also aiming to spin off its U.S. retail business Brighthouse Financial.

-In the past investors have questioned whether AXA needs to retain two separate asset managers - AXA IM which is focused on Europe and the U.S.-focused AllianceBernstein Holding, in which AXA holds a 64 percent stake.
+In the past investors have questioned whether AXA needs to retain two separate asset managers - AXA IM which is focused on Europe and the U.S.-focused AllianceBernstein Holding (AB.N), in which AXA holds a 64 percent stake.

 "We are convinced our U.S. operations would be better positioned as a listed company in the U.S., operating on a level-playing field under local regulatory rules," said Buberl.